Forms & Templates

 - All program changes must be reflected in the Curriculum section of the Program Change Proposal, used to alter the existing catalog copy by adding, removing, and reordering courses, and updating catalog text.
 To learn how to update the Curriculum portion of the proposal, follow the instructions on the Curriculum (related to Program Changes ONLY) page of the Curriculog training (Humboldt login credentials required).
 This portion of the proposal acts as the "Catalog Copy with Changes Indicated" attachment.

 - In most cases, changes to the program affect the courses the students will have to take to complete the program and/or the order in which they will take these courses.
 Therefore, updated 2- and 4-year Major Academic Plans (MAPs) are frequently required to be submitted along with the program change.
-Visit the Registrar's Office MAP Resources website to get MAP templates and learn how to fill them out.
+Visit the MAP Resources website to get MAP templates and learn how to fill them out.

 - When adding courses to a concentration, ensure that the concentration-specific unit count does not exceed the core unit count (EO 1071).